 9. Silver Maple

 Silver maples are attractive trees that grow quickly in the shade and can get up to 12 metres tall.
-Their leaves have a distinct silver underside, and in autumn they can be anywhere from greenish brown to greenish yellow.
+Their leaves have a distinct silver underside, and in Autumn they can range from greenish brown to greenish yellow.

-But these roots are some of the most invasive out there.
+But these roots are among the most invasive.
 As they grow, they can crack pavement, driveways, pipes, and foundations.
 They do well when planted in parks, gardens, and private properties.

 10. Southern Magnolia